 The NC recommends re-elections of Directors for approval by the Board, taking into account the Directors' overall contributions and performance and an appropriate mix of core competencies for the Board to fulfil its roles and responsibilities.
 The Company's Constitution requires that one-third (1/3) of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third (1/3) with a minimum of one (1)) shall retire from office by rotation and that all Directors shall retire from office once every three (3) years.
-A retiring Director shall be eligible for reelection.
-Any person appointed by the Directors either to fill a casual vacancy or as an additional director during the year will hold office only until the next AGM and will be eligible for re-election but shall not be taken into account in determining the number of directors retiring by rotation at such meeting.
+A retiring Director shall be eligible for re-election.
+Any person appointed by the Directors either to fill a casual vacancy or as an additional director during the year will hold office only until the next Annual General Meeting ("AGM") and will be eligible for re-election but shall not be taken into account in determining the number of directors retiring by rotation at such meeting.

-The NC has recommended to the Board that Dr Chung and Mr Chia be nominated for re-election at the forthcoming AGM of the Company.
+The NC has recommended to the Board that Mr Pan Shun Ming and Mr Chen Xiang Zhi be nominated for re-election at the forthcoming AGM of the Company.
 In evaluating each Director's contributions and performance for the purpose of re-nomination, the NC and the Board has considered the said Directors' overall competencies, commitment, experience, contributions, performance and other factors such as attendance, preparedness, participation, independence and candour are taken into consideration.
 The Board recommends the shareholders to approve the re-election of the said Directors.
-The details of the proposed resolutions are stipulated in the Notice of AGM and additional information of the retiring directors as set out in Appendix 7.4.1. to the Listing Manual pursuant to Rule 720(6) of the Listing Manual is enclosed under section titled "Additional Information on Directors Seeking Re-election" in this Annual Report.
+The details of the proposed resolutions are stipulated in the Notice of AGM and additional information of the retiring directors as set out in Appendix 7.4.1. to the Listing Manual pursuant to Rule 720(6) of the Listing Manual is enclosed under section titled "Additional Information of Directors Seeking Re-election" in this Annual Report.